Already have an account?

 Mary SteenburgenGetty Images

-So you’ve decided to take the plunge but want to cover gray roots and stray silvers as they begin to peek through?
+So you’ve decided to take the plunge but want to cover grey roots and stray silvers as they begin to peek through your dark brown hair?
 These temporary fixes will help you keep them undercover — dye-free.

-• TO CONCEAL STRAY SILVERS: While it might seem as though temporary color is the quickest way to mask grays in the short-term, dye has a hard time adhering to the coarse and compact composition of gray strands.
-What can help: a hair “makeup” infused with argan oil, like Mineral Fusion Gray Root Concealer (Buy at Amazon, $13).
-The oil’s fatty acids soften hair’s cuticle so color pigments can better absorb and cling to strands, while its dual-ended brush and wand allows for targeted application onto strays or errant grays along the temples and hairline.
-Simply sweep onto grays, let dry for 2 minutes, then brush through to evenly distribute.
-Best of all, it rinses out easily with shampoo.
+While it might seem as though temporary color is the quickest way to mask greys in dark brown hair in the short-term, dye has a hard time adhering to the coarse and compact composition of grey strands.
+What can help: a hair “makeup” infused with argan oil, like Madison Reed Root Touch Up Powder (Buy from Amazon, $32).
+The oil’s fatty acids soften hair’s cuticle so color pigments can better absorb and cling to strands, while its included brush and spoolie allow for targeted application onto strays or errant greys along the temples and hairline.
+Simply load up the brush with powder, pull hair taut and press brush firmly into dry roots.
+For best results, apply a light mist of hairspray to hair before application.

 Olivia Colman